 When it comes to exploring the natural and wilderness, England also has something to offer.
-There is the Lake District in Cumbria which is not far from the border of Scotland.
+There is the Lake District in Cumbria, which is not far from Scotland’s border.
 All of this is just the tip of the iceberg as there are many things to see in England.
 This itinerary will help you plan a vacation for 3 weeks in England.

 THINGS TO KNOW BEFORE GOING TO ENGLAND

-Perhaps you want to make your vacation a 3-weeks in the UK and Ireland trip instead.
+Perhaps you want to make your vacation a 3 weeks in the UK and Ireland trip instead.
 If you feel like 20 days in England is too much time, you can upgrade your vacation to 3 weeks in the UK.
+We also have an itinerary for 3 weeks in Ireland and Northern Ireland.

 When is the best time to go to England